filmaj/filmaj.ca/README.md

 # Automation

-Leveraging Travis to build and upload the site to S3.
+Leveraging GitHub Actions to build and upload the site to S3.
 Post-upload it also invalidates changed files in CloudFront.

-For details see the `.travis.yml` file.
+For details see the [`build.yml` file](./.github/workflows/build.yml).